 So start with a piece of backstrap that’s at least 10 inches long, which is usually about 1 pound.
 Depending on how wide it is, that will feed 2 to 4 people, depending on how much else you have on the plate.
 Coat it in olive oil and salt it really well.

 Grill over high heat, but with the grill cover open.
 This is important.
 You can grill-roast a venison loin, but it will overcook way faster — heat under the grill cover will cook the top of the loin almost as fast as the part that is closest to the fire.
 I rarely do this, preferring instead to take my time and let the fire do the cooking.

 This also lets you baste the meat with your favorite sauce.
 I used my Jack Daniels-based BBQ sauce in this case, but you could use anything you want.
 A lot of times I will just let fire, salt and smoke flavor the venison, with maybe a splash of lemon at the table.

 How do you know it’s done?
 Use the finger test, which gives you a good idea about the doneness of the center of a piece of meat by touching it with your finger.
 My friend Elise has a good breakdown of the finger test here.

 Lastly, let the meat rest, tented with foil, for at least 8-10 minutes before cutting into it.
 You can wait up to 15 minutes before losing too much heat.
 I cannot stress how important this is.
 Really.
 If you learn nothing else from this post, remember to rest your damn steaks!
 You will thank me later.
 OK, rant over.

-- 1 to 1 1/2 pound piece of venison loin or beef fillet mignon
+- 1 pound to 1 1/2 piece of venison loin

 - Olive oil